JVBotelho/ETL-Pipeline/README.md

 - Fully change to the TaskFlow API paradigm
 - Save to the PostgreSQL instead of a new .csv dataset
 - Validate the raw data based in the PostgreSQL table columns
+- Create empty dag schema to be used as model for new dags
+- Improve error handling

 ## Autor